 Quick link to RIISC list of invasive and weedy plants of Rhode Island

-An invasive species is any species of animal or plant that is:
+an invasive species is any species of animal or plant that is:

-• harming one or more native resources such as species, habitats and natural communities, or ecosystems.
+—producing net harm to one or more native resources such as species, habitats and natural communities, or ecosystems.

 Invasive species cross-cut many parts of the Survey’s mission, from conservation land stewardship to wetlands monitoring and from biodiversity management to native plant promotion.
 Invasive species may also impair non-biotic conservation values that are intrinsic to a particular parcel of land, such as aesthetics, cultural landscapes, or recreational use.